JordanMartinez/purescript-jordans-reference/03-Build-Tools/Readme.md

 ## History: How We Got Here

 The following explanation does not cover all the tools used in PureScript's ecosystem.
 However it provides context for later files.
+In short, `spago` is both the official dependency manager and build tool. `bower` can be thought of as a deprecated dependency manager; the community is in the process of building a registry that will replace the Bower registry since it no longer accepts uploads. `pulp` is a build tool that uses `bower`; its usage will become more common again once the registry is built.

 ### Phase 1: Initial Tooling